SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 There are two components that help SNMP-enabled devices to connect to the Cumulocity IoT platform:

-1. The mib-parser microservice helps in converting a Managed Information Base (MIB) file to a JSON representation which is then used to create a device protocol.
+1. The Mibparser microservice helps in converting a Managed Information Base (MIB) file to a JSON representation which is then used to create a device protocol.
 2. The Cumulocity SNMP agent is a device-side agent that helps SNMP-enabled devices to connect to the Cumulocity IoT platform and translates messages from a SNMP-specific format to a Cumulocity model before forwarding them to the Cumulocity.

 The following image provides a general overview of the SNMP-enabled device integration with Cumulocity: